pdrlsoftwareteam/AgPilot_v0.1/libraries/AP_WindVane/Tools/Bluetooth NMEA receiver/Bluetooth NMEA receiver.md

 SERIALx_BAUD 57
 ```

 After a re-boot you should see wind messages reported to the GCS.
-For example `MAV_APPWNDDIR` and `MAV_APPWNDSPD` can be selected in mission planner to display the apparent wind direction and speed.
+For example `AGPILOT_APPWNDDIR` and `AGPILOT_APPWNDSPD` can be selected in mission planner to display the apparent wind direction and speed.

 ![Mission Planner wind speed and direction](Mission_Planner_Quick.PNG)